Name: Elsie

 included keeping the wood box full of wood after we got home from school,

 picking up corn cobs for kindling, gathering the eggs.
-We older girls (Elsie, Florence and I)
+We older girls (Elsie, Florence and I) helped

-and oats in the trough for the horses.
+oats in the trough for the horses.

 Sometimes in the early fall Elsie and I went to the field with dad and

 got part of a load of corn.
-We
+We were

-were pretty good corn huskers.
+pretty good corn huskers.

 Our basic